Spice theatre

 प्र प्रदातारं तारिष ऊर्ज्जं नो धेहि द्विपदे चतुष्पदे //

-3म् शान्तिः शान्तिः शान्तिः ! - यजुर्वेद ११.८३"
+ओ3म् शान्तिः शान्तिः शान्तिः ! - यजुर्वेद ११.८३"

 This is from Yajur veda and chanted as an expression of our gratitude for the food on our plate.
+It roughly translates as

-O Lord Provider of food grains, & all edibles
+Lord Provider of food grains, & all edibles

-Thanks for giving us food today.
+for giving us food today.

-May this food be decease-free and nourishing,
+this food be decease-free and nourishing,

-And be it good for my body, mind & soul, I pray !
+be it good for my body, mind & soul, I pray !

-O Benefactor of the donors & providers of food,
+Benefactor of the donors & providers of food,

-May all living receive their sustenance every day !
+all living receive their sustenance every day !

 However, let's get back to the smelling exercise!
 As one who grew up savouring the distinct aroma of spices being tempered in ghee and gingelly oil, certain spices have become so close to me like those true and silent friends who always are there for you!
 And the person behind the magic was my patti (grand mother) whose culinary touch would lend a distinct aroma to the cooking.
 We call it "கை மணம்" ( kai manam) in Tamizh.
 The associations to the distinct flavours are strong - a zone of comfort and security, a space of joy)